-Step 2.
-Find a Nano exchange
+Step 1.
+Find an exchange

 Step 3.
-Withdraw your Nano
+Purchase

 If you’re only interested in trading NANO, then there’s no need to set up a wallet as you’ll simply be predicting whether the price of NANO will go up or down.

 Step 1.
-Find a broker
+Find a CFD broker

 Step 2.
 Deposit money

 Step 3.
-Decide how you’d like to trade
+Learn how to perform technical analysis

 Step 4.
 Start trading

-Once you’ve put down a deposit, you’ll no doubt be raring to go, but we recommend you set up a demo account with your crypto broker before you start trading for real.
+Once you’ve put down a deposit, you’ll no doubt be raring to go, though we recommend you set up a demo account with your crypto broker before you start trading for real.
 It’s easy to win and lose money very quickly when trading, so it makes sense to get a feel for the platform you’ve chosen as well as the ebb and flow of the cryptocurrency market.

 Essentially, all you need to do is take a position on whether the price of your cryptocurrency will increase or decrease.
-If you think it will increase take a long position (buy) and if you think it will decrease, take a short position (sell).
+If you think it will increase, take a long position (buy), and if you think it will decrease, take a short position (sell).

 - Nano is refreshingly straightforward in its objectives.
 Simple aim to be a fast, accessible crypto payment system is easy to grasp

 - Removes scalability issues